dodosack/personal_projects/README.md

 # personal_projects
-database-group-check Is a python script with an integrated telegram bot to notify me if a free space has opened in any of the groups.
+database-group-check Is a python script with an integrated telegram bot to notify me if a free space has opened in any of the groups. install requirments.txt, add telegram chat id / api key, download cookies as json and the target url to run